alex-feel/terraform-cloudflare-zone/README.md

 Terraform module that creates zone resources on Cloudflare.

-The main goals of this module are to simplify the creation of resources in Cloudflare, while reducing the number of possible user mistakes.
-See notes below for more information.
+The main goals of this module are to simplify the creation of resources in Cloudflare, while reducing the number of possible user errors at the earliest possible stage.
+See the notes below for more information.

 ## Supported Resources